FuzzyNoodle/Fuzzy-Spooder/README.md

 The user needs to set an unique Spooder ID in the UI for each unit.
 The ID consists of a letter (from A to Z) and a number (from 1 to 99).
 For example, A1, B13, C3, etc...

 The unit's [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) hostname is prefixed with "spooder".
 For example, spooderA1, spooderB13, spooderC3, etc...
 The spooder can be accessed simply using "**spooderA1.local**", "**spooderB13.local**", etc. Note that the mDNS hostname is case-insensitive, which means "**SPOODERA1.LOCAL**" also works.
 If the mDNS isn't availble, IP address can always be used.

+#### Notification

+There are several conditions that will trigger the notification:

+- Print job started: When the filament is constantly being pulled by the extruder.
+There will be some ~30 seconds lag for the detection.
+- Print job completed: When the weight measured is being at rest after print job started.
+- Low filament warning: When the remaining filament weight is less than a preset value. (default value is 50 g).
+This threshold can be adjusted in the menu.
+This notification can only be triggered once during each print.

+The nofification is sent through the [Blynk App](https://docs.blynk.cc/).

 #### Browser File System